w3f/Grants-Program/applications/web3bazaar.md

 ### Ecosystem Fit

-Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
-- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-- What need(s) does your project meet?
-- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 Web3 Bazaar eng game is to be the multi-chain non-custodial P2P exchange of the Metaverse.
 We aim to make it possible for Web3 user to swap any asset with anyone independently of market liquidity or infrastrcuture.
 We're starting by addressing EVM compatible chains and especially gaming and DeFi projects with intensive P2P activity.
 Most activity in this area comes from chains such as Polygon, BSC and Avalanche.